RiseClipse: using MDE tools for IEC standards

 RiseClipse usage

-• You can also download « fat jar » tools on RiseClipse downloads (either with a command line interface or with a simplified graphical user interface).
-A Java runtime - at least version 11 - is required to run them.
+You can download « fat jar » tools on RiseClipse downloads (either with a command line interface or with a simplified graphical user interface).

 RiseClipse other topics